pcroch/lunch-picker-api/README.md

-# Api description: An api to find movies based on criteria
+# Api description: An api to find restaurants based on criteria

 ## I. General description